The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 2. Complete the prescribed course of treatment.

-Only if these conditions are met, the child will be able to recover quickly and without any health complications.
+Only if these conditions are met will the child be able to recover quickly and without any health complications.

 Causes of sour eyes